ThinkDataEd/student/docs/unit1/lesson16.md

 4. <strong style="color: red;">In your IDS journal, summarize Rosa’s findings in one table that shows totals.
 Use your knowledge of data structures from [Lesson 2](lesson2.md), especially organizing in rows and columns.</strong>

 5. Today you will be looking at associations in categorical variables.
+Recall that categorical variables represent values that have words.

 6. There are many ways to organize the data that Rosa collected.

-7. The table below shows a **two-way frequency table**.
+The table below shows a **two-way frequency table**.
 A two-way frequency table displays the data that pertains to two categories from one group.
 One category is represented in rows and the other is represented in columns.
 This **two-way frequency table** represents the data Rosa collected from the students in her art class.